 |Support||24/7 Live chat|

 ExpressVPN rounds out our list of the best VPNs for PUBG.
 They too have introduced a new VPN protocol to improve the speed and security they provide.
 This is the Lightway protocol and it gave us consistent speeds over 200 Mbps in our tests.
 However, it’s not quite on par with NordVPN and the WireGuard protocol, as we observed in the ExpressVPN vs NordVPN comparison.

 ExpressVPN is still quite fast.
-And for most Playerunknown’s Battlegrounds situations, it should offer solid performance, particularly if you play PUBG mobile, with its less stringent requirements.
+And for most Playerunknown’s Battlegrounds situations, it should offer solid performance, particularly if you play PUBG mobile, which is surging in popularity and revenues.